 Buying a dip amounts to betting against the market.
 That means you consider everybody wrong.
 From a long-term perspective, it can be justified.
 If you believe the root cause of the market fall is episodic and the world economy will absorb it, you may be right to buy the market.
 However, do not forget the technological bubble bursting in 2001 and the real estate 2008 crisis.
 You should not buy the dip if you think there is a bubble bursting or a paradigm shift.

-In the next post, I will describe how I buy the dip.
-I will show you the technical indicators and the algorithm I use to build a position during a dip.
+In the next post, I will describe how I buy the dip and show you the technical indicators and algorithms I use to build a position during a dip.

 Credit image: